bcgov/gwells/README.md

 2. Create and activate a [virtualenv](https://virtualenv.pypa.io/) (you may want to use [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/)).

-    If working on Windows install wirtualenvwrapper-win via pip.
+    If working on Windows install virtualenvwrapper-win via pip.

     `pip install virtualenvwrapper-win`